Get a quote on Event Insurance

-Any thriving business knows the perks of leveraging events to promote their services and products.
+Any thriving business knows the perks of leveraging events to promote its services and products.
 In this digital age, special events like conferences, fairs, and seminars offer businesses the opportunity to connect with their customers and prospects in a more engaged and personalized way.
-However, by hosting such an event, a business opens itself up to a number of risks and variables outside of its control?—the kind that may come back to the company in the form of a lawsuit.
+However, by hosting such an event, a business opens itself up to a number of risks and variables outside of its control—the kind that may come back to the company in the form of a lawsuit.

 What is Special Event Insurance?

 Special Event Insurance is a form of liability coverage that can protect a company in the case of third-party bodily injury or property damage to third parties during a special event hosted by the business.
 Based on your policy, in addition to property damage and bodily injury, Special Event Insurance may also protect your investment in producing the event, including cancellation costs, should an extraordinary situation arise.